 All 2017 Outback models come with a continuously variable automatic transmission (CVT) and all-wheel drive with X-Mode and hill-descent control.
 Other features include standard grille shutters, which close at highway speeds to improve fuel economy.
 Inside, you'll find the usual things like power windows, door locks and mirrors, cruise control and air conditioning.
 The standard infotainment system uses a 6.2-inch touch screen, and includes compatibility with iHeart Radio, Aha and Pandora, and of course also comes with USB and Bluetooth inputs.
 Safety features include a standard rearview camera, and airbags under the seat cushions to prevent submarining in a crash.

-Among the most notable Outback options is Subaru's EyeSight system, which adds adaptive cruise control, lane-departure warning, lane-keep assist, pre-collision braking and, on some models, steering-responsive fog lights.
-Also available is a power liftgate with a programmable maximum height, voice-activated navigation with a larger 7-inch screen, and a Rear Vehicle Detection System that combines blind-spot detection, lane-change assist and rear cross-traffic alerts.
+Chief among options for the Subaru Outback are the company's EyeSight system, which uses cameras to add adaptive cruise control; lane-departure warning, lane-keep assist, pre-collision braking and even steering-responsive fog lights on some models.
+Available for the first time are Reverse Automatic Braking and automatic high beams, available on Sport models as part of the EyeSight system.
+The available power liftgate has a programmable maximum height, and there's a voice-activated navigation system with a larger and sharp 7-inch screen.
 Also available is a leather interior trimmed with classy-looking faux wood on Limited models, along with an upgraded harman/kardon audio system.

 PIVOTING ROOF CROSSBAR